ammar-tanwar/bloglearnbay/posts/nlp-and-deep-learning-for-data-scientists.md

   ]
 ---

 Deep learning and[ natural language processing](https://en.wikipedia.org/wiki/Natural_language_processing) (NLP and Deep Learning)are as busy as they’ve always been.
 The most in-demand technologies are deep learning and natural language processing (NLP).
 Advances in natural language processing and deep learning (NLP and Deep Learning) are produced nearly every day.
-Despite the fact that quarantine regulations in many nations have hampered numerous businesses, the[ machine learning](https://datascience-learnbay.medium.com/things-you-need-to-do-before-taking-machine-learning-or-data-science-coursehere-are-a-few-things-c302b1fce32a?source=user_profile---------8-------------------------------) industry continues to advance.
+Despite the fact that quarantine regulations in many nations have hampered numerous businesses, the[ Machine Learning](https://datascience-learnbay.medium.com/things-you-need-to-do-before-taking-machine-learning-or-data-science-coursehere-are-a-few-things-c302b1fce32a?source=user_profile---------8-------------------------------) industry continues to advance.

 Aside from the fact that the Covid-19 has caused problems for a number of organizations, new-age tech skills such as Machine Learning (ML), Artificial Intelligence (AI), and Natural Language Processing (NLP and Deep Learning) is in high demand.
 For budding Data Scientists, here are some must-read publications.
 In this article, we at Learnbay try to go over some of the most crucial and current breakthroughs.